DDT (professional wrestling): Facebreaker DDT

 The wrestler applies a front facelock and then falls backwards, much like a normal DDT, but instead of the opponent's head impacting the mat, the wrestler falls to a kneeling or sitting position driving the face of the opponent on to their knee.

 Flip DDT

 Also known as a front flip DDT.
 After applying a front facelock, the wrestler pushes off the mat with their legs to flip the opponent and drive them onto the top of their head in a manner similar to the flip piledriver.
-It has been used by Will Ospreay as the Essex Destroyer and Ace Austin as The Fold.
+It has been used by Will Ospreay as the Essex Destroyer.

 Flip-over DDT

 Also known as a Samurai Driver, this DDT sees a wrestler place their head between the thighs of an opponent before jumping up while pushing away from the opponent's thighs to flip up and sit on the shoulders of the opponent.
 The wrestler then spreads their legs, dropping off the opponent's shoulders as they grab hold of the opponent's head in a front facelock to fall down to the mat back first, driving the opponent's head down to the mat.
 This move sees the attacking wrestler get lifted in a powerbomb position so often this move is used as a counter to a powerbomb.